SoniaThakur99/Communication-between-NameNode-and-Client-using-RPC-in-HDFS/README.md

 Communication between NameNode and Client using RPC in HDFS
 ## About The Project

-This project is a java application that provide communication between the namenode and client using rpc in hdfs
+This project is a java application that provide communication between the namenode and client using RPC in HDFS

 ### Built With
 This project is made using IntelliJ IDE